 Taxes receivable represents the current and past four years of uncollected tax levies for personal property taxes, and the current and past 19 years for uncollected tax levies on real property.
-The allowance for estimated uncollectible taxes receivable is 12.1% percent of the total taxes receivable at June 30, 2021, and is based on historical collection rates.
-Almost all of the uncollectible taxes derive from personal property taxes.
-Almost all of the real property tax receivables as of June 30, 2021, represent the second-half payment due for real estate taxes on November 15, 2020.
+The allowance for estimated uncollectible taxes receivable is 4.7% percent of the total taxes receivable at June 30, 2023, and is based on historical collection rates.
+Almost all of the real property tax receivables as of June 30, 2023, represent the second-half payment due for real estate taxes on November 15, 2023.
+The majority of personal property taxes represent tax year 2023 due October 5, 2023.